-Olga's Kitchen stays true to heritage
+Olga's Kitchen looks to future, stays true to heritage

 In 1970, against her husband's wishes, Olga Loizon opened a tiny shop at the Continental Market in Birmingham with her son Bill, selling souvlaki to customers eager for the previously unheard of Greek sandwich.